Tessel Middag: West Ham United

 On 14 July 2018, Middag joined West Ham United.
 However, Middag but did not play during the 2018–19 season after sustaining a second ACL injury picked up while on international duty in summer 2018.
 Initially taking the #6 shirt, Middag changed to #23 ahead of the 2019–20 season having never worn #6.
 This was partly because the number had already been retired by the men's team in honour of Bobby Moore but also because it represented Middag's "fresh start" with the team following her long-term injury.

 Fiorentina

 On 30 July 2020, Middag signed for Serie A side Fiorentina.

 Rangers

 In August 2021, Middag joined Scottish club Rangers.

 Wellington Phoenix

 In June 2025, Middag joined A-League Women club Wellington Phoenix.
+In November 2025, Middag suffered a season-ending ACL rupture in her debut match against Canberra United.
+She played only 45 minutes for the club, assisting the team analyst off-pitch, and departed the club in June 2026, at the conclusion of her contract.

 International career

 During 2010 and 2011, Middag made 17 appearances for the Netherlands U19 team.
 She broke into the senior squad in 2012, in a 2-1 friendly defeat by France.
 A member of the 31-player provisional squad for UEFA Women's Euro 2013, she was not selected for the final 23-player list.
 Middag was part of the Netherlands squad in the 2015 FIFA Women's World Cup.